 Sihanoukville was a town we planned on completely avoiding in Cambodia.
 It is over-populated, dirty, and has become too much of a party scene for the town to handle.
 We did not have a choice, we had to stay.
 After doing some research, we headed to the outskirts of the town to stay in a quieter area.

-As soon as we walked in the same man we’d spoken to earlier took one look at us and repeated “no visas until 5:00”.
+As soon as we walked in the same man we’d spoken to earlier took one look at us and repeated: “no visas until 5:00”.
 Ok, no big deal we will wait.
 While waiting, we noticed that the man working behind the glass was not working on visas, but instead looking at YouTube videos, playing a game on his phone, and looking for dinner recipes on his computer.

 Time and Cost for Vietnam E-Visa:

-Time: We started this Process on Friday, December 8th and did not arrive in Vietnam until December 14th.
+Vietnam Evisa Processing time: We started this Process on Friday, December 8th and did not arrive in Vietnam until December 14th.
 It took us 6 days to get our visa.

-Cost: Our E-Visa–that we did not even use–cost us $52, the hotel in Sihanoukville cost us $50, and the same day visa from the consulate cost us $100.
+Vietnam EVisa Cost breakdown for US citizens: Our E-Visa–that we did not even use–cost us $52, the hotel in Sihanoukville cost us $50, and the same day visa from the consulate cost us $100.
 In total, it cost us over $200 without even factoring in food and drink.
 Crazy.
 If we had applied through other companies, we could have gotten two visas in four hours for under $75!

-Tips For Getting a Vietnam E-Visa:
+Tips For Getting a Vietnam Visa:

-Plan ahead: If you know the exact date when you are going to Vietnam, it is much easier to plan when you have weeks or months to work with.
+- Plan ahead: If you know the exact date when you are going to Vietnam, it is much easier to plan when you have weeks or months to work with.